 As for SDLT, an additional LBTT charge (the Additional Dwelling Supplement - ADS) applies to purchases of investment properties and second homes for more than £40,000.
 There are, however, some technical differences between the SDLT and LBTT regimes.
-Since 25 January 2019, the Additional Dwelling Supplement rate has been set at 4 percentage points.
+For transactions on or after 16 December 2022, the Additional Dwelling Supplement has been set at 6 percentage points.
+(Between 25 January 2019 and 15 December 2022, the Additional Dwelling Supplement rate was set at 4 percentage points).